-Mr. Tong Tsz Kwan (唐旨均) ("Mr. Tong"), aged 44, is appointed as our independent non-executive Director.
+Mr. Tong Tsz Kwan (唐旨均) ("Mr. Tong"), aged 45, is an independent non-executive Director.
 He is primary responsible for participating in meetings of the Board to bring an independent judgment to bear on issues of strategy, performance, accountability, resources, key appointments and standards of conduct and transactions which are material to our Group as and when required.
 Mr. Tong is also the chairman of the Audit Committee.
-He has over 22 years of accounting, auditing and corporate financing experiences.
-Mr. Tong joined Sing Lee Software (Group) Limited (stock code: 8076) since June 2007 and is currently its chief financial officer and company secretary, responsible for accounting, corporate financing and company secretarial duties.
-Mr. Tong is currently an independent non-executive Director of Oriental Payment Group Holdings Limited (stock code: 8613).
+He has over 23 years of accounting, auditing and corporate financing experiences.
+Mr. Tong joined Sing Lee Software (Group) Limited (stock code: 8076) since June 2007 and resigned in April 2024.
+Mr. Tong is currently an independent non-executive Director of Oriental Payment Group Holdings Limited (stock code: 8613) and the Chief Risk Officer of Dawnrays Pharmaceutical (Holdings) Limited (stock code: 2348).